 6. Follow the authors you love.
-Follow them on social media: they might not care about their numbers, but their publisher certainly does (and is probably on their case about “buildingtheir platform”).
-So check them out on Instagram, Twitter, and Facebook (those links are to my accounts).
-Click “like” so the algorithms don’t hide their posts from their readers.
+Follow them on social media: they might not care about their numbers, but their publisher certainly does (and is probably on their case about “building their platform”).
+Check them out on Instagram, Twitter, and Facebook (those links are to my accounts).
+Click “like” and/or leave a comment so the algorithms don’t hide their posts from their readers.

 If they have a newsletter, subscribe to it!
 (Here’s mine, that I send out monthly-ish.)
 Hot tip: you can often hit “reply” to those newsletters and tell your favorite authors anything at all, and your email will land in their inbox or their assistant’s inbox.
 If you want to send kind words or ask a question, this is a good way to do it.

 Want me to come chat with your book club about Reading People?
-Let’s talk: email me at modernmrsdarcy at gmail dot com.
+Let’s talk.

 Readers, what’s your favorite way to support the authors you love?
 What would you add to this list?